Kinematics, cluster algebras and Feynman integrals: Cluster algebras for conformal Feynman integrals

+Moving to seven-point kinematics, we select the quiver as Fig.\ref{fig:7pt}.
+To achieve (7,6) kinematics, we identify a $D_4$ sub-algebra by freezing $\langle 1345\rangle$ and $\langle 1247 \rangle$ (the green ones in the figure), since it is independent of $\langle7123\rangle$,$\langle2345\rangle$ by deleting the $x_3$ dual point.
+On top of that, kinematics $(7,5)$ A has no dependence on dual point $x_6$.
+Therefore, we should freeze two more nodes $\langle3457\rangle$ and $\langle1467\rangle$ to get its kinematic quiver, which is an $A_2$ sub-algebra.
+In Fig. \ref{fig:7pt} we show how to freeze two (four) nodes of $E_6$ to arrive at these sub-algebras.

 In general, if none of the $n{-}m$ massive corners are adjacent to each other, it is always possible to find a quiver containing all these $2(n{-}m)$ mutable variables and we reach at our sub-quiver by freezing all of them!
-For example, to go to $(7,5)$ A kinematics (see Fig.~\ref{fig:67ptkinemaics} and Fig.~\ref{fig:7pt}), we just freeze two more from that of $D_4$ (for $(7,6)$), $\langle 3457 \rangle$ and $\langle 1567 \rangle$, which gives a $A_2$ sub-algebra.
-For such cases, this algorithm of freezing nodes is equivalent to that of \cite{He:2021fwf}, where we go to lower-dimensional positroid cells by setting unwanted frozen variables to zero: the sub-quiver we obtain is simply the dual graph of the plabic graph for the cell, whose face variables correspond to $\mathcal X$-coordinates of the sub-algebra!
-Such examples include $D_d$ sub-algebras of $G(4,d{+}3)/T$ for $d=4,5,6$, and the $D_{4,1}$ or affine $D_4$ of $n=8$ ($(8,6)$ A kinematics), which are various hexagon kinematics with non-adjacent massive corners~\cite{He:2021fwf}.
-However, for kinematics with adjacent massive corners, we cannot set enough frozen variables to zero to reduce to the correct dimension, and general sub-quiver does not correspond to a positroid cell.
-In general we have to use the algorithm of freezing nodes of certain $G(4,n)$ quiver, and indeed we find sub-quivers for all kinematics of $n=8$ (see Table~\ref{table}).
+For such cases, this algorithm of freezing nodes is equivalent to that of \cite{He:2021non}, where we go to lower-dimensional positroid cells by setting unwanted frozen variables to zero: the sub-quiver we obtain is simply the dual graph of the plabic graph for the cell, whose face variables correspond to $\mathcal X$-coordinates of the sub-algebra!
+Such examples include $D_d$ sub-algebras of $G(4,d{+}3)/T$ for $d=4,5,6$, and the $D_{4,1}$ or affine $D_4$ of eight points ($(8,6)$ A kinematics), which are various hexagon kinematics with non-adjacent massive corners~\cite{He:2021non}.